-The ST62T52C and ST62T62C devices is low cost members of the ST62xx 8-bit HCMOS family of microcontrollers, which is targeted at low to medium complexity applications.
+The ST6252C and ST6262C devices are low cost members of the ST62xx 8-bit HCMOS family of microcontrollers, which is targeted at low to medium complexity applications.
 All ST62xx devices are based on a building block approach: a common core is surrounded by a number of on-chip peripherals.